 Emily Ward Bursary

-Named after the College founder, the Emily Ward Bursary provides students with the opportunity to obtain a grant towards meeting the cost of their tuition fees.
-Visit the Emily Ward Bursary webpage.
+This bursary scheme, named after the College founder, provides students with the opportunity to obtain a grant towards meeting the cost of their tuition fees.

 Government Loans and Grants